iammateus/AuthAPI/README.md

 | WAIT_FOR_DATABASE_DELAY| The time in milliseconds that the aplication server must wait for the MongoDB server to be ready|
 | AUTH_SECRET| Secret for JWT encryption|

-*The file .env.dev has all the necessary environment variabes and their values to run the application locally.
-It can be used as an example.
+*The file .env.dev has all the necessary environment variables and their values to run the application locally.
+You can use it as an example.

 ## License